 Once your statutory policies and documents have been created and approved you are given the ability to email them over to the relevant staff members.
-The member of staff is then prompted to login, download the policy/document and confirm once they have read it.
-The record is then automatically updated and resets the expiry period (if required).
+The member of staff is then prompted to download the policy/document and confirm once they have read it.
+The record is then automatically updated.

 4 Simple Steps:

-- Create your statutory policies and document library with expiry periods (if required).
+- Create your statutory policies and document library with expiry/review periods (if required).

 - Email appropriate staff.

-- Staff member logs in, reads the document/s and signs them off.
+- Staff member is prompted to download, read the policy/document/s and sign them off.